magicmark/programming-protips-wiki/src/protips/assert-type-conditions.md

 your word for it.
 The best way to guarantee this expectation is to enforce it via the code.

-This allows us to:
+The benefits here are:

-- provide a runtime check in case the expectation is violated, forcing the code to do the right thing rather than failing silently
+- provides a runtime check in case the expectation is violated, forcing the code to do the right thing rather than failing silently
 - provides a regression test to prevent this expectation from changing over time as the codebase evolves
-- remove the need to manually override the typechecker
+- removes the need to manually override the typechecker

 ### Further reading